 Ney Matogrosso "Personalidade" (Philips, 1987)

 This best-of collection gives a pretty fair representation of his disco-tinged early-'80s work, which may be too mainstream for many, but it's not terrible.
-His work with the rock band Secos & Molhados is pretty cool, though.
+His tenure with the early 'Seventies glam-rock band Secos & Molhados was pretty cool, though.

 Ney Matogrosso "Colecao Obras Primas" (Mercury/Polygram, 1995)